mdjnelson/moodle-mod_certificate/README.txt

 ==============
 :::::NOTE:::::
 ==============
-Please not that this is only a fork and not the official module which is developed by PukunuiAustralia.
+Please note that this is only a fork and not the official module which is developed by PukunuiAustralia.

 This fork extends the Certificate module by adding the course specific